Interactive Communication -- cross-disciplinary perspectives from psychology, acoustics, and technology: Theory

 \subsubsection{Integrating Verbal and Nonverbal Information}

 In face-to-face interaction, verbal and nonverbal behaviors are closely intertwined.
 Each channel (e.g., acoustic, visual, tactile) can convey information independently, for example, giving verbal instructions while maintaining eye contact to check attentiveness.
 However, in many situations verbal and nonverbal signals must be integrated to decode the intended message, such as when speech is ambiguous or when irony is used (\cite{Holle2007}).
 In addition, nonverbal channels facilitate coordination between interactive partners.
 For instance, eye gaze is used to signal turn endings in face-to-face conversations, enabling smooth and rapid interactions (\cite{wohltjenEyeContactMarks2021}).
 Similar mechanisms have been described for body posture (\cite{matsumotoBodyPosturesGait2016,romero2021visual}) and manual gestures (\cite{kendrickTurntakingHumanFacetoface2023}), confirming the multimodal nature of turn-taking in human face-to-face conversations.
 These integrative mechanisms are especially critical when information is impaired, incomplete, or not redundantly conveyed—as often occurs in video-mediated communication (\cite{bohannonEyeContactVideomediated2013}).
 Classic demonstrations such as the McGurk effect (\cite{mcgurkHearingLipsSeeing1976}) underscore obligatory audio-visual integration.
-While recent evidence suggests that audio-visual incongruence can be ignored if they occur in a domain irrelevant to the experiment task (\cite{Ermert2025a}), further enhancing the understanding of the interplay of verbal and nonverbal cues is essential for explaining how communicative coordination is maintained, or breaks down, especially when IC is technologically mediated or constrained.
-Moreover, audio-visual incongruence can selectively disrupt comprehension depending on task relevance, suggesting flexible weighting between sensory channels (\cite{Ermert2025a}).
+While recent evidence suggests that audio-visual incongruence can be ignored if it occurs in a domain irrelevant to the experimental task (\cite{Ermert2025a}), further enhancing the understanding of the interplay of verbal and nonverbal cues is essential for explaining how communicative coordination is maintained, or breaks down, especially when IC is technologically mediated or constrained.